ahad2343L/zeno/README.md

 python zeno.py
 ```

 📌 Requirements
 Python 3.9+

 FastAPI

 Uvicorn
 SQLAlchemy
 Pydantic

-All dependencies are included in requirements.txt.
+📌All dependencies are included in requirements.txt.

 🤝 Contributing
 Got suggestions or want to contribute?
 Feel free to open an issue or submit a pull request.
 Let’s make Zeno even more powerful together.

 #📄 License
-MIT License
+This project is open source and available under the MIT License.

 #💡 Inspiration
 Zeno is named after the Greek philosopher Zeno of Elea — simple ideas, powerful results.
 Just like this template.